eybel/eventplannerpro/README.md

 First, run the development server:

-npm install or yarn install
+1. npm install or yarn install
+2. make sure you have a .env file and provide the data put in .env-sample

+3.

 ```bash
 npm run dev